open-sdr/openwifi/README.md

   scp `find $OPENWIFI_DIR/driver/ -name \*.ko` root@192.168.10.122:openwifi/
   ```
   Now you can use **wgd.sh** on board to load the new openwifi driver.
+  **Note**: If you have symbol or version error while loadng the driver, it could be because the kernel in the SD card image is too old.
+In this case, you need to follow [[Build openwifi Linux img from scratch](#Build-openwifi-Linux-img-from-scratch)] to generate your new SD card image.

 ## Update sdrctl
 - Copy the sdrctl source files to the board via ssh channel